Erina Harris, PhD, MFA, BA

 Research

-I am grateful that my research, research-creation and teaching practices are interpenetrative.
-My published work engages the following concerns:
+My research-creation and teaching practices are interpenetrative.
+My work engages the following concerns:

-ethics (including questions about the creation of increasingly compassionate human communities, and communities with our ecological "others"/ecological ethics); feminism, social justice and de-centering whiteness; subjectivity/inter-subjectivity and relationality (not so much the rationalist questioning of "what is a self?" but rather, "which models of selfhood or subjectivity, aside from Western Cartesian subjectivity, are more generous, accurate, sustainable?"); theories of performance and play, gender (the construction of hegemonic femininity and masculinity, orientations and expressions of queerness and fluidities); women's writing/feminist poetics; experimentalism/avant-gardism, nonsense verse (nonsense as "a critique of sense"), rhyme (as a metaphysics of, paradoxically/at once: resemblance and otherness), trauma narratives (the relationship between language/storytelling and identity-building, mourning), Indigeneity and Indigenous-settler relations (histories and possibilities), populist forms such as fairy tales and nursery rhymes.
-And monsters.
+ethics (including questions about the creation of increasingly compassionate human communities and communities with our ecological "others"/ecological ethics); feminism, de-centering whiteness; subjectivity/inter-subjectivity and relationality (not so much the rationalist questioning of "what is a self?" rather, the questioning of which models of selfhood or subjectivity, apart from Western Cartesian subjectivity, are more generous, accurate, sustainable?"); theories of performance and play, gender (the construction of hegemonic femininity and masculinity, orientations and expressions of queerness and fluidities); women's writing/feminist poetics; experimentalism/avant-gardism; nonsense verse (nonsense as a critique of sense), rhyme (as a metaphysics of, paradoxically both resemblance and otherness), trauma narratives (the relationship between language/storytelling and identity-building, mourning), Indigeneity and Indigenous-settler relations (histories and possibilities), popular oral storytelling forms such as fairy tales and nursery rhymes.
+Sociopolitical studies of: "imagination," toys (puppets, dolls, video games), and monsters (Monster Theory).

 Courses